qza7849467chensh5/reflective-bind/README.md

 ]
 ```

-And implement `shouldComponentUpdate` in your component:
+And call reflective bind’s `shouldComponentUpdate` helper function in your component:

 ```js
 import {shouldComponentUpdate} from "reflective-bind";